voxserv/freeswitch_conf_minimal/docs/tutorial_01_simple_pbx.md

-Thus, the SIP clients would use accounts like `701@int.example.net` for registering on our server, and external peers would use SIP URL like `sip:attendant@pub.example.net` to place an unauthenticated call to our server.
+Thus, the SIP clients would use accounts like `701@int.example.net` for registering on our server, and external peers would use SIP URL like `sip:attendant@pub.example.net` to place unauthenticated calls to our server.

 Most modern SIP clients lookup first a NAPTR DNS record in order to find out the SIP service that is serving the domain.
-Some DNS hosting providers (godaddy.com, for example) do not allow adding NAPTR records via their DNS editing GUI.
-A simple solution would be to point an NS record for a subdomain to some alternative DNS hosting, such as dns.he.net.
+Some DNS hosting providers (`godaddy.com`, for example) do not allow adding NAPTR records via their DNS editing GUI.
+A simple solution would be to point an NS record for a subdomain to some alternative DNS hosting, such as `dns.he.net`.

-It is also not too dramatic if there is no NAPR record for your domain.
-Most clients fall back to an SRV record if they don't find a NAPTR record for the SIP domain.
+It is also not too dramatic if there is no NAPTR record for your domain.
+Most clients fall back to the SRV record if they don't find a NAPTR record for the SIP domain.

 Also if a Windows server is used as a DNS resolver in your LAN, the